ajSeadler/React-Questions/README.md

 Context in React allows components to share data without explicitly passing it through props.
 It provides a way to pass down values like themes, user authentication, or preferences to deeply nested components.

 ## What is state management and how is it useful?
-State management involves managing the state of an application to ensure data consistency and seamless updates across different parts of the UI.
-Libraries like Redux or the Context API in React are commonly used for state management.
+State management involves managing the state of an application to ensure data consistency and quick updates across different parts of the UI.
+State is usually managed by React hooks, libraries like Redux, the Context API, etc.

 ## What are some of the best practices for writing React code?
 - Keep components small and focused.